morrownr/USB-WiFi/README.md

 https://github.com/morrownr/USB-WiFi/blob/main/How_to_Modeswitch.md

+FYI: The 32 bit version works fine.
+Do not ask because I do not know.

 ## USB WiFi Adapter Information and Links for Linux

 USB WiFi adapters provide flexibility as they are easily moved from one location to another and from one computer to another and can even be taken on the road.
 They come in models for USB 2 and USB 3.
 Some of the larger adapters work well for desktop use and the smaller adapters, including "nano" adapters, work well for laptops and travel.
 It is important that you pick an adapter to match the expected usage.
 If you are going to be traveling with the adapter, the adapters with long antennas may not not work well as the adapter may be broken.
 On the other hand, if you need an adapter for a desktop system that is on the other end of the house from your AP/Router, you probably need the better signal capability of the larger antennas.
 Researching the issue before buying is a good idea.